HamzaTheOne1/Hamza.github.io/README.md

-This is my first page of HTML and i added some CSS.
+This is my first page of HTML and i have added some CSS in it.